one-data-model/one-data-model.github.io/_pages/faq.md

 OneDM, as an organization, is governed by a set of participants that operate under a broad liaison agreement.
 As an organization, you can join OneDM and participate in the liaison activities subject to the liaison agreement.
 This includes deciding on governance policies.

-As an independent organization or developer, you can participate in the open OneDM meetings and teleconferences, submit github issues and make pull requests, and in general contribute freely to the development of OneDM as an open source community project subject to OneDM project governance policies.
+As an independent organization or developer, you can participate in the open OneDM meetings and teleconferences, submit Github issues and make pull requests, and in general contribute freely to the development of OneDM as an open source community project subject to OneDM project governance policies.

 ## Frequently Asked Questions for the Semantic Definition Format (SDF)